r1k0/kigen/README.rst

 Features
 ~~~~~~~~

-  - LUKS by shipping the cryptsetup binary
+  - LUKS by shipping the cryptsetup binary (no compile yet but shipping host binary)
-  - LVM2 by shipping the lvm.static binary
+  - LVM2 by shipping the lvm.static binary (no compile yet but shipping host binary)
   - UUID by shipping the blkid binary
   - splash decorator